totem-tech/documentation/information/architecture.md

 #<h3> Application Privacy</h3>

-The Totem Network will have privacy by default for all self-managed identities.
+The Totem Network will have privacy by default for all self-managed Identities.
 The BOXKEYS is a key building-block in that process.

-As the development progresses we will be introducing fully encrypted storage and end-to-end communication (hence the reason for developing BOXKEYS and BONSAI) to maintain data security and privacy for everyone using self-managed identities on any Totem network.
+As the development progresses we will be introducing fully encrypted storage and end-to-end communication (hence the reason for developing BOXKEYS and BONSAI) to maintain data security and privacy for everyone using self-managed Identities on any Totem network.

 In the longer term we will be using Fully Homomorphic Encryption (FHE) for obvious reasons.